marzer/type_list/README.md

 ## Usage

-The library is a single-header so the easiest way to use it is to drop [type_list.hpp] somewhere in your project.
+The library is a single header so the easiest way to use it is to drop [type_list.hpp] somewhere in your project.

 Alternatively you can add `include` to your include paths then `#include <mz/type_list.hpp>`